Japan Photographer and Photography Services: Proposal, Wedding, and More

 Wedding Photos at a Shrine and Venue/Hotel in Japan

-Some (perhaps a majority?) of couples in Japan take photos a few days before the wedding, which is called 前撮り (maedori).
+Some (perhaps many) couples in Japan take photos a few days before the wedding, which is called 前撮り (maedori).
 These photos tend to be displayed at the wedding, such as on the welcome board, given to parents as a gift at the wedding, and so on.

 Photos can also be taken after the wedding, such as during the honeymoon, which is called 後撮り (atodori).
 Maedori and atodori give couples the chance to wear clothes that they won’t wear at the wedding (traditional Japanese wear, such as shiromuku and hakama, is common), and have photos taken at any location they desire, and with any photographer and/or studio of their choosing.
 Having photos taken the day before or after the wedding also relieves a lot of the time crunch and pressure that comes with the wedding day.